airbr/golang-hugo-blog/content/posts/free-guide-to-web-performance-testing.md

 featured_image: /morganwebdevdotorg.gif
 ---

+## Update Sept 2024: This article is slightly out of date.
+FID is no longer a Core Web Vital, and I would give slightly different advice in September of 2024 than last year.
+Will update more!

+---

 ### This is how I test websites for performance with free or freemium tools.

 I have tried a few web performance tools and this how I do it when I really want to refine and investigate a deployment or the current state of a website.
 I also do this method when I want to do it for free on an individual basis: a lot of this stuff is automated by paid tools for you.